PEREGRINE FALCON (Falco peregrinus)

 Between 19 May 2014 and 12 November 2015 birds roosted on the lettering and, roof of Southgate House until renovation works began on the building, with two seen together at intervals from 14 January to 9 May 2015 and, again on 30 October and 8 November 2015.
 One was seen flying nearby on 3 December 2015 and, one circled around the building on 14 December 2016.
 These birds may have indicated nesting somewhere in North Hertfordshire.

-After Southgate House was renovated and, renamed, Vista Tower in 2017 and, the pronounced lettering on which the birds had roosted was removed, mostly single birds have been seen roosting on the roof and, on the lighting on the north side of the building mainly during the autumn and winter, with spring records from 27 and 28 April and, 20 May 2020 and, summer records from 19 July 2018, 13 and 23 August 2019, 7 and 19 August 2020, 20 August 2020 (when two were seen), 5 and 26 August 2021, 29 June 2022, 10 August 2022, between 10 and 27 July 2023 and 28 July 2023 (when two were seen), between 9 and 24 August 2023.
-The most recent record is of one on 28 March 2024.
+After Southgate House was renovated and renamed Vista Tower in 2017 and, the pronounced lettering on which the birds had roosted was removed, mostly single birds have been seen roosting on the roof and, on the lighting on the north side of the building with records from every month of the year.
+Two were seen mating there on 22 March 2025.
+The most recent record is one 22 November 2025.

-Other records are from: Argyle Way (one on 25 February 2015); Asda Supermarket (single birds on 20 November 2019 and 19 January 2021 and two on 18 July 2023); Bedwell Crescent (one over on 22 November 2022); Chells Manor (one seen catching a Pigeon off Gresley Way on 5 October 2017 and one flying over with a live Starling on 16 April 2022); Fairlands Valley Lakes (single birds on 11 May 2010, 5 September 2018, 21 September 2020, 19 July 2021, 1 November 2021, 9 and 21 January 2022, 14 March 2022, 9 September 2022, 11 February 2023, 1 and 12 November 2023, 5 April 2024 and 15 May 2024); Glaxo Site (one near on 28 and 29 November 2012 and one on 3 May 2022); Great Ashby (one circling towards on 19 August 2021); Hampson Park (one on 3 April 2023); Leisure Park (one over on 20 February 2017); Martins Wood (one over on 15 April 2020); Norton Green Tip (an adult on 27 December 2008, one on 31 August 2013, one hunting Pigeons in a field next to the Tip on 15 March 2015, single birds on 29 April 2018 and 21 March 2020); Old Town (three over the A602 on 14 August 2019: Stanley Road (single birds over on 26 June 2020 and 11 July 2021); a Stevenage Garden (single birds over on 27 January and 5 February 2021 and 22 November 2021); Town Centre Gardens (one on 19 November 2021); Watery Grove (one on 4 April 2019); Weston Road Cemetery (two over April 2020); single birds at unrecorded locations on 3 April 2012, 29 December 2016 and 25 October 2022.
+Since 2020 other records are from: Asda Supermarket (one on 19 January 2021 and two on 18 July 2023); Bedwell Crescent (one over on 22 November 2022 and one, possibly two over on 1 April 2025); Chells Manor (one flying over with a live Starling on 16 April 2022); Fairlands Valley Lakes (single birds on , 21 September 2020, 19 July 2021, 1 November 2021, 9 and 21 January 2022, 14 March 2022, 9 September 2022, 11 February 2023, 1 and 12 November 2023, 5 April 2024, 15 May 2024, 11 and 17 June 2024, 29 August 2024, 11 December 2024); Fairview Road (one flying over on 17 February 2025); Glaxo Site (one on 3 May 2022); Great Ashby (one circling towards on 19 August 2021); Hampson Park (one on 3 April 2023); Martins Wood (one over on 15 April 2020); Norton Green Tip (one on 21 March 2020); St George’s Way (one flying over on 28 January 2025); Stanley Road (single birds over on 26 June 2020, 11 July 2021 and 20 May 2025); a Stevenage Garden (single birds over on 27 January and 5 February 2021 and 22 November 2021); Swingate (birds seen perched on cranes during re-development on 27 and 28 September 2025); The Lytton Apartments, Lytton Way (13 and 29 November 2025); Town Centre Gardens (one on19 November 2021); Weston Road Cemetery (two over April 2020); one at an unrecorded location on 25 October 2022.

-Local breeding was confirmed in 2017, 2019, 2020 and, 2022 at Little Wymondley.
+Local breeding was confirmed in 2017, 2019, 2020, 2022, 2023 and 2024 at Little Wymondley.